zerotohero-dev/talks/fluentconf/WORKLOG.md

 * Event Loop Delay
 * Garbage Collection
-* CPU Utilization (it's unusual for a Node.JS app to be CPU bound)
+* CPU Utilization (it’s unusual for a Node.JS app to be CPU-bound)
 * Heap Usage over Time
 * API
     * Response Time
     * Error Rates (error totals, error categories)

-// TODO: implement some of these.

 There are a lot of services that does that for you; and in production it makes much more sense to use those services than to cook your own
 ( TODO:// list those )